miklosme/papers/src/app/home.md

+# Daily Digest (November 1, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of mind-bending research hot off the presses.
+Let's dive into the latest breakthroughs shaping the future of multi-agent systems and communication optimization.

+First up, we're taking a deep dive into the world of [multiparty interactions in process calculi](https://papers.miklos.dev/2410.23761).
+This groundbreaking work is laying the mathematical foundation for understanding complex agent interactions.
+It's like giving your AI agents a formal dance lesson, ensuring they can waltz through intricate conversations with grace and precision.

+But wait, there's more!
+Ever wondered how to get your AI team to agree faster?
+Researchers are now [optimizing communication networks](https://papers.miklos.dev/2410.23379) to speed up consensus in multi-agent bandits.
+It's like giving your AI agents a turbocharged group chat, helping them reach decisions at lightning speed.
+This could be a game-changer for collaborative AI systems, folks!

+Now, let's talk about balancing act that would make a tightrope walker jealous.
+Scientists have developed a [VAE-RL framework](https://papers.miklos.dev/2410.23393) that's revolutionizing how we manage resources in multi-agent systems.
+By dynamically adjusting network structures, this approach is like giving your AI team a smart traffic controller, ensuring smooth information flow while keeping resource costs in check.

+Last but not least, we're tackling the challenge of herding cats – or in this case, guiding AI agents with limited control.
+Enter the [Hierarchical Graph Reinforcement Learning](https://papers.miklos.dev/2410.23396) framework, a powerful new tool for network-based governance.
+It's like having a master puppeteer who can subtly influence a complex AI ecosystem, promoting cooperation and preventing system-wide meltdowns.

+That's all for now, AI aficionados!
+Keep your algorithms sharp and your neural networks finely tuned.
+Until next time, this is your AI research digest, signing off!

 # Daily Digest (October 31, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a bang: